 Watmough, Ernest – born on 18th August 1892, the only child of Samuel Watmough, a warp dresser of Sandy Lane, and his wife, Emily (nee Morley).
 In 1901 the family home was at 5 New Brighton, Shipley and ten years later was at 4 Bairstow Street, Sandy Lane.
 At this time Ernest was a wool sorter.
 In 1918 Ernest was resident at Stock House Cottage.

 Whitaker, Albert – born at Cottingley on 15th April 1887, the son of George Whitaker, a milk dealer, and his wife Emma (nee Richardson).
 Albert appears to have thought a military career might be a good course to take as, on 25th June 1902 aged 17 years and 2 months, he joined the 3rd Battalion of the King’s Own Yorkshire Light Infantry.
 His military service lasted just three days as, on 28th June 1902, he was discharged by “purchase on payment of £1.”
 That does not appear to have been the end of Albert’s military involvement, however, as, at the time of the 1911 Census, he was a Lance Corporal in the West Riding Regiment serving in India.
-At some time Albert married Thirza Birkinshaw as St. Michael’s Church baptism register shows an entry for 6th March 1915 relating to the baptism of Albert Victor Whitaker.
+Albert married Thirza Birkinshaw on 1st December 1911 at Karachi, India.
+St. Michael’s Church baptism register shows an entry for 6th March 1915 relating to the baptism of Albert Victor Whitaker.
 The entry shows Albert’s occupation as “QMS 3rd Batt W. R. Re”.
 An article in the Bradford Weekly Telegraph of 26th May 1919 which features William and Ernest Batchelor also states “A step-brother is Company Quartermaster Sgt Whitaker of the 1st Duke Of Wellington’s Regiment and is now engaged training Derby men for the Army.”

 Whitaker, John William – born 1872, son of Randolph and Elizabeth Whitaker.
 On 28th March 1896 he married Annie Elizabeth Willoughby and they subsequently lived at 1 Quebec, Cottingley where, in 1911, John was a machine painter.
 They had two children, Ada and Ernest.
 After the war the family lived at various addresses in Cottingley including 2 Skirrow Street, 42 Hollings Street, 12 Main Street and 3 Town hill Street.